RafayGhafoor/PTCL-Router-API/README.md

 # PTCL-Router-Configure:

-Configure PTCL Router.
+Allows to configure and access options of PTCL router from commandline.
 Currently allows to get station info, dhcp info, block devices by mac addresses and unblock them.